 Please note: You may create and submit multiple proposals but only a maximum of two can be accepted per presenter.

 All speaker information must to be entered into the online system in order for the abstract to be considered.
 This also includes information for co-speakers.
-If you are submitting an abstract for a speaker, please use the speakers contact information, not your own.
-All of the information that is submitted will be used in AHRMM19 marketing materials.
+If you are submitting an abstract for a speaker, please use the speaker's contact information, not your own.
+All of the information that is submitted will be used in AHRMM20 marketing materials.

 AHRMM is looking for abstracts that offer objective, innovative, insightful ideas and solutions.
-We are also looking for case studies.
 What issues are pressing for today and necessary for the future?
 What experiences can inspire others?
 What collaborations have you had within your health system?
+Are there any issues that need to be problem solved as a group?
+Can you share how to implement new technologies, policies, etc?
 Abstracts should include current evidence and speakers are encouraged to address the impact on Cost, Quality and Outcomes (CQO).
 An outstanding abstract will be consistent with CQO and have practical takeaways for attendees addressing:

 The abstract is a narrative text and is limited to 500 words.
 Do not use bullets or subtitles, grant support information or references in the abstract.

-Do not include presenter or organizational names in the abstract description.
+Do not include presenter or organization names in the abstract description.
 This is a blinded review, so identifying presenter or organizational information may disqualify your abstract.

-- 60-minute panel discussion, including 10 minutes of Q&A. Panels are limited to one moderator and up to three panelists.
+Learning Lab Panel: a 60-minute panel discussion, which must include at least 10 minutes of Q&A. Panels are limited to one moderator and up to three panelists.

 Preference is given to proposals that include Cost, Quality, and Outcomes (CQO) aspects and solution-based presentations on topics pertinent to one of the conference’s seven educational tracks: